 - Identify the key factors that will drive decisions.
 Evaluate the corporate culture and structure and use that as a foundation to identify the parameters/boundaries for decision making.
 Also, identify key elements that will drive decisions such as strength and size of business units, size, stability, and portfolio diversity.

 - Define the alternatives.
 Identify the various structural approach options and evaluate each against the pre-defined goals and decision factors.
 Weigh the pros and cons of each alternative to determine how likely each is to achieve the objectives while working within the parameters and key drivers.

 - Choose a structural approach.
 Select the approach that strikes the best balance across the objectives and drivers but is also aligned with the needs of the current and future project portfolio.

 - Outline a change management plan.
 Consider the current state of the company and organization against what is needed to implement the chosen approach.
 Account for matters such as resourcing, capability, and processes.

 Creating the ideal project organization is hard work.
 When a new structure is not giving us the results we were hoping for immediately, companies are quick to reorganize and try something new.
 As anyone who has gone through multiple reorganizations knows, the process is very disruptive—to the people in the organization and also to progress and improvement.
 To avoid this disruptive cycle, companies need to be clear about what their goals are for improving capital project effectiveness, and then they can follow a process for establishing an effective project organization.

-Visit the Organizations & Teams page for more information on how IPA can help your company establish project organizations and teams that drive capital effectiveness.
+Complete the form below to request more information on how IPA can help your company establish project organizations and teams that drive capital effectiveness.